Author Archives: HVAC Webmasters

 DataPins, which is a local SEO software for HVAC companies, inserts geo-coordinates from each job you complete.
 DataPins automatically publishes pins with schema markup to validate both a service and a service area.

-Each time your company completes a job, the software pulls geo-coordinates from the location and publishes them directly on your website.
 Pins appear on a corresponding page; for example, a furnace repair in Atlanta shows up on the furnace repair page and the Atlanta page, respectively.

 City Pages

 HVAC companies can publish individual city pages for each of their service areas.
-For example, if you are based in Dallas, you can create service pages for Plano, Mesquite, and Frisco, along with every other town you work in.
-DataPins can enhance city pages by automatically adding new and unique content when you complete jobs in the respective locations.
+For example, if you are based in Dallas, you can create service pages for Plano, Mesquite, Frisco, and every other town you work in.

 Physical Offices

-If your primary goal is to show up on Google Maps in a high-population area, you must purchase physical office space and verify it through Google My Business.
-Sometimes moving your business location is a smart strategy for SEO.
-You must weigh the pros and cons of moving your business to a new location.
+If your primary goal is to appear on Google Maps in a high-population area, you must purchase physical office space and verify it through Google My Business.

 • plumbing heating and air alliance member